MeganTran6023/MeganTran6023/README.md

 # 👋 Hi I'm Megan Tran!

-I am an incoming Pathway To Computing Graduate Certificate Student at the University of South Florida.
+I am an Pathway To Computing Graduate Certificate Student at the University of South Florida.
 Currently, I work on machine learning projects using Python in Dr. Templeton's Lab at USF.
 On the side, I engage with side projects involving NLP and other machine/deep learning techniques.

 # Stats